 Steer away from patriotic or religious statements unless you are dead set on only attracting customers who share that value.
 That is fine, just as long as you realize that you are limiting your exposure to a market.
 And that could be a good thing!
 See “Functional fit,” below.
 The point is to be conscious of what you are communicating.
 Do it with purpose.
 A slogan such as, "All-American Cleaners," in Berkeley, California may fizzle because of the liberal bias in that town.

 What are the main emotional triggers in most people?
 Religion and politics.
 So, steer clear of these triggers.
 Pre-qualify and motivate through benefits that target individual needs.

-Gain their trust through making your slogan a mini-mission statement for your company.
+Gain their trust through making your slogan a mini-mission statement for your cleaning company.
 Play off the fact that most service professionals are, sadly, either not very reliable, or they take the easy way out.
 Work against the stereotype and call attention to these traits.
 Make them your company's attributes.